-Why your Home feels like a Rental (and Changes you should Make)
+Why Your Home Feels Like a Rental + Changes you Can Make

 Most of my interior design clients say to me during a consult, “it doesn’t feel homely”.
 That tends to be the number one issue they have with their space when we meet.
-My job, of course, is to dissect what they mean when they say that, but in most cases I can tell right away why their house feels like a rental home.
+My job, of course, is to dissect what they mean when they say that.
+But in most cases I can tell right away why their house feels like a rental home, not one they own.

 How to make a house feel like a home is an issue for a lot of us.
 And it can’t always be easy to pinpoint why one room (or multiple areas) feels sterile or incomplete.
 But today I want to throw you a bone on the style-front.
 I want to share with you all of the things your home needs to take it from feeling like a rental into a certified show-home.